Our Team

 As a neuroscientist and board-certified pediatrician, Kim Noble directs the Neurocognition, Early Experience and Development (NEED) lab, where she and her team study how socioeconomic inequality relates to in children's cognitive and brain development.
 Her work examines socioeconomic disparities in cognitive development, as well as brain structure and function, across infancy, childhood and adolescence.
 She is particularly interested in understanding how early in infancy or toddlerhood such disparities develop; the modifiable environmental differences that account for these disparities; and the ways we might harness this research to inform the design of interventions.
 Along with a multidisciplinary team from around the country, with funding from NIH and a consortium of foundations, she is currently planning the first clinical trial of poverty reduction to assess the causal impact of income on children’s cognitive, emotional and brain development in the first three years of life.
 Dr. Noble received her undergraduate, graduate and medical degrees at the University of Pennsylvania, completed postdoctoral training at the Sackler Institute of Developmental Psychobiology of Weill Cornell Medical College, and completed her residency in pediatrics at Columbia University Medical Center / Morgan Stanley Children’s Hospital of New York - Presbyterian.
 She was awarded a 2017 Association for Psychological Science Janet Taylor Spence Award for Transformative Early Career Contributions.
 Her work linking family income to brain structure across childhood and adolescence has received worldwide attention in the popular press.

 To contrast his analytical side, Joshua likes to spend as much time as possible with his feet on the ground helping people.
 He volunteered briefly for Crisis Text Line, served for one year as a board member for the Cincinnati chapter of Habitat For Humanity Young Professionals, and spent 18 months as a missionary in Argentina for the Church of Jesus Christ of Latter-day Saints.
 He became directly involved in trauma research after reading Dr. Bessel Van Der Kolk’s well-known book, “The Body Keeps the Score,” which inspired him to dedicate his career to mitigating childhood trauma.
-As part of a class on trauma-informed care, he worked with the Campaign for Trauma-Informed Policy and Practice on a state level analysis of adverse childhood experiences data, and he now serves as President of the Trauma-Free NYC–Student Advocate Group.
-His other current projects include eradicating childhood malnutrition in Argentina, promoting kangaroo mother care through a new medical device, and researching the genetic transmission of obesity from mother to baby.
+As part of a class on trauma-informed care, he worked with the Campaign for Trauma-Informed Policy and Practice on a state level analysis of adverse childhood experiences data, and served for one year as President of the Trauma-Free NYC–Student Advocate Group.
+He now maintains the Trauma-Free NYC website and acts as Teaching Assistant for the ACE's service learning course.
+His other current projects include eradicating childhood malnutrition in Argentina, promoting kangaroo mother care through a new medical device, and researching the intergenerational transmission of obesity.

 Columbia University Medical Center